AndrewLenga/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-What are pointers and how to use them
+t are pointers and how to use them

 What are arrays and how to use them